 It seems like everyone loves the UPPAbaby VISTA.
 See the dozens of five-star reviews on Strolleria.com and accolades from sites like Baby Gear Lab and The Bump—or just look around your neighborhood park, and you're bound to catch a VISTA strolling by.

 What's not to love about a stylish, well-made stroller that grows with your family?
-The $929+ price tag, of course.
+Potentially the $999.99 price tag.

 The obvious price discrepancy aside, the VISTA differs from the Mockingbird by offering more suspension for better maneuverability, more configuration options and higher-quality materials.